BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 ---
 layout: guide
-title: Wallet Scrutiny
+title: WalletScrutiny
-description: This was a collaboration between Wallet Scrutiny and the Bitcoin Design Community to help with the redesign of the website.
+description: This was a collaboration between WalletScrutiny and the Bitcoin Design Community to help with the redesign of the website.
 nav_order: 4
 parent: Case studies
 permalink: /guide/case-studies/wallet-scrutiny/